How to Play Roulette

 Dealer Spins the Wheel

 Once your bets are placed, click the “Spin” button.

 The wheel is spun and the ball dropped into the wheel.

-The wheel will come to a stop and then ball will settle in a pockets.
+The wheel will come to a stop and the ball will settle in a pocket.

 If you’ve correctly predicted its final landing place then you’re a winner!